mechtronica/mechtronica.net/rules/how-to-play/for-game-masters.md

 ### Session 1

 Now that your players have their character sheets all filled out, it's time for the action.
 In session 1 the GM sets the stage for campaign, explaining how the characters meet (or already know each other) and describes the situation they find themselves in that will start things off in the direction of adventure.
 The basic flow of the game will be you as the GM describing what's going on, the players deciding what they are going to do, and then you describing the outcome of their actions (with stat rolls and turn-based play as appropriate).

+### And onward!

+Continue meeting up with your players for sessions and progressing through the story.
+It is important to add times when players can buy parts and modify their mechs, at least every 2 to 3 sessions, as continuous improvements to your mech is an important part of the game and it is how players "level up", as Mechtronica doesn't have actual levels for unlocking abilities etc.